Nanobass/ps2dsoloader/README.md

 ## DSO Quirks
 Because the EE Toolchain isn't configured for shared library linking, you have to add your dependencies manually using `patchelf`
-The make variable `EE_NEEDED` does this automatically when buillding `EE_SHARED`
+The make variable `EE_NEEDED` does this automatically when buillding `EE_SHARED` Another way to add dependencies is to use `-Wl,-soname` and specifying this pattern `libname/dep1/dep2`

 ## ERL Quirks
 Due to not having loosy relocations, erl_dependencies cannot be processed after relocation, so you have to load them manually